Semantical Investigations on Non-classical Logics with Recovery Operators: Negation: Semantical Investigations

-We can introduce for them convenient variable-binding notation $\bforall^\itype$ and $\bexists^\itype$ (in \textbf{boldface}).
-To improve readability we will omit the superscript $\itype$ in the following.\footnote{This kind of superscript-notation is also avoided in Isabelle/HOL, where \textit{polymorphically-typed} constants are employed instead.}
+We introduce for them convenient variable-binding notation $\bforall^\itype$ and $\bexists^\itype$. \footnote{Note the \textbf{boldface}.
+We omit the superscript $\itype$ in the following.
+This kind of superscript-notation is also avoided in Isabelle/HOL, where \textit{polymorphically-typed} constants are employed instead.}

-These quantifiers behave in the expected way, e.g., they are dual to each other
+These quantifiers behave in the expected way, e.g., they are dual to each other.